kevinjuliow/spring-security/README.md

 <br/>

 # Admin Access
-/admin route only can be accessed by admin roles. admin can access both /admin and /user routes
+/admin routes only can only be accessed by admin roles. admin can access both /admin and /user routes
 <br/>
 <br/>
 username : admin